-LANDSCAPE AREA -- "Landscape Area" means all the planting areas, turf areas, and water features in a landscape design plan subject to the Maximum Applied Water Allowance and the Estimated Applied Water Use calculations.
-The Landscape Area does not include footprints of buildings or structures, sidewalks, driveways, parking lots, decks, patios, gravel or stone walks, other pervious or non-pervious Hardscapes, and other non-irrigated areas designated for non-development (e.g. open spaces and existing Native Vegetation).
+LANDSCAPE AREA -- "Landscape Area" shall mean all the planting areas, Turf areas, and Water Features in a Landscape Design Plan subject to the Maximum Applied Water Allowance and the Estimated Applied Water Use calculations.
+The Landscape Area does not include footprints of buildings or structures, sidewalks, driveways, parking lots, decks, patios, gravel or stone walks, other pervious or non-pervious hardscapes, and other non-irrigated areas designated for non-development (e.g. Open Spaces and existing Native Vegetation).